apache/openwhisk-devtools/docker-compose/README.md

 Here is a [tutorial on getting started with actions](https://github.com/IBM-Bluemix/openwhisk-workshops/tree/master/bootcamp#start-your-engines).

+Note that these commands will use `-i` to bypass security check as we are running it on localhost

 ## Install Catalog Packages

 OpenWhisk has [numerous extra packages](https://github.com/apache/incubator-openwhisk-catalog) that are often installed into the `/whisk.system` namespace.